sijang/SpachTransformer/README.md

 > **Abstract:** *Position emission tomography (PET) is widely used in clinics and research due to its quantitative merits and high sensitivity, but suffers from low signal-to-noise ratio (SNR).
 Recently convolutional neural networks (CNNs) have been widely used to improve PET image quality.
 Though successful and efficient in local feature extraction, CNN cannot capture long-range dependencies well due to its limited receptive field.
 Global multi-head self-attention (MSA) is a popular approach to capture long-range information.
 However, the calculation of global MSA for 3D images has high computational costs.
 In this work, we proposed an efficient spatial and channel-wise encoder-decoder transformer, Spach Transformer, that can leverage spatial and channel information based on local and global MSAs.
 Experiments based on datasets of different PET tracers, i.e., 18F-FDG, 18F-ACBC, 18F-DCFPyL, and 68Ga-DOTATATE, were conducted to evaluate the proposed framework.
 Quantitative results show that the proposed Spach Transformer can achieve better performance than other reference methods.*
 <hr />

+## Citation
+If you use Spach Transformer, please consider citing:

+    @article{jang2022spach,
+        title={Spach Transformer: Spatial and channel-wise transformer based on local and global self-attentions for PET image denoising}, author={Jang, Se-In and Pan, Tinsu and Li, Ye and Heidari, Pedram and Chen, Junyu and Li, Quanzheng and Gong, Kuang}, journal={arXiv preprint arXiv:2209.03300},
+        year={2023} }
+    }

+## Contact
+Should you have any question, please contact sjang7@mgh.harvard.edu

+**Acknowledgment:** This code is based on the [Restormer](https://github.com/swz30/Restormer).